• books

 I believe all children need to read and practice what they've learned frequently in order to internalize skills and grow.

-The goal of our class Daily Home
+The goal of our Daily Home

 work is to: practice skills, inspire discussion, & increase confidence.